LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Parameters for the flux limit to the convective neutral flow.
     Alpha is a multiplier to the classical flux limit value.
-    The larger α is, the weaker the flux limit is.
-    Γ is the exponent used in the flux-limiting formula.
+    The larger α is, the weaker the flux limit is. γ is the exponent used in the flux-limiting formula.
     The smaller γ is, the stronger the flux limit is.
     If alpha.eq.0, no flux limit is applied. flux\_limit\_min\_ti specifies the minimum ti to be used (in eV).